openconfig/gnmic/docs/user_guide/gnmi_server.md

 ## Set RPC

 This `gNMI` server supports the gNMI `Set` RPC, it allows a client to run a single `Set` RPC against multiple targets.

+!!! note
+    The Set RPC is **disabled by default**: the server runs in read-only mode and rejects Set requests with an `Unimplemented` status code.
+    Set `read-only: false` under the `gnmi-server` section to enable it.

 Just like in the case of `Get` RPC, the server relies on the `Prefix.Target` field to select the target(s) against which it will run the `Set` RPC.